Vision Therapy Vancouver | Dr. Mini Randhawa, Optometrist,

-What is strabismus?
+What is Strabismus?

-In patients with strabismus, the two eyes do not line up together properly to look at the same object.
-In some people with strabismus the condition can be very obvious to any onlooker who will immediately notice that the eyes are clearly misaligned, crossed or turned outward or turned inward.
-Strabismus is often called "crossed eyes" when the eyes are turned inward towards the nose or "wall eyes" when the eyes are turned out towards the wall.
-However, it is important to be aware that in some cases strabismus is only obvious to an eye doctor but still must be traken seriously and treated.
+In patients with Strabismus, the two eyes do not line up together properly to look at the same object.
+In some people with strabismus the condition can be very obvious to any onlooker who will immediately notice that the eyes are clearly misaligned, crossed or turned outward or turned inward. strabismus is often called "crossed eyes" when the eyes are turned inward towards the nose or "wall eyes" when the eyes are turned out towards the wall.
+However, it is important to be aware that in some cases strabismus is only obvious to an eye doctor but still must be taken seriously and treated.

-Alternative names for strabismus include, crossed eyes; esotropia; exotropia; hypotropia; hypertropia; squint; walleye; misalignment of the eyes; comitant strabismus; noncomitant strabismus.
+Alternative names for strabismus include, crossed eyes, esotropia, exotropia, hypotropia, hypertropia, squint, walleye, misalignment of the eyes, comitant strabismus, noncomitant strabismus.

 Six different muscles surround the eyes and allow them to move.
 Normally the eye muscles work as a team so that both eyes can focus on the same object.
 However, in patients with strabismus, the eye muscles do not work together and the eyes do not "team up" properly.
 The result is that one eye looks at one object while the other eye turns in a different direction and is focused on another object.